kvttt/kvttt.github.io/_pages/fun.md

 ---

-This place is for fun stuff and intrusive thoughts I have.
+This place is for fun stuff related to math.
 Stay tuned!

 [//]: # (<br/><br/><br/><br/><br/><br/><br/><br/><br/>)